-1) Pay the money and hope they delete the content and leave you alone.
+- Pay the money and hope they delete the content and leave you alone.

-Unfortunately, if you decide on option 1, the issue is unlikely to improve.
-The perpetrators want to engage with you so they can continue to make threats and exert pressure.
+Unfortunately, if you decide on Option 1, the issue is unlikely to improve.
+The perpetrators want to engage with you so that they can continue to make threats and exert pressure.
 Keeping these channels of communication open means they are less likely to move on.

-Five reasons why you need to block the blackmailer
+Five reasons why you need to block the Blackmailer

 The amount you send will not be enough.
 By paying this money, the perpetrators know you are open to blackmail and they will ask for more.
 If you have paid money, do not panic.
 It is not too late to stop all contact and block their account.

-- It is highly unlikely you will be able to negotiate with them or appeal to any sense of morality.
+It is highly unlikely you will be able to negotiate with them or appeal to any sense of morality.

-- It is not in their interest to share the content, they just want to create enough panic to make you meet their financial demands.
+It is not in their interest to share the content, they just want to create enough panic to make you meet their financial demands.

-- Perpetrators target many people at once.
+Perpetrators target many people at once.
 You are not the only person they are threatening and when ignored, they will move on to the next person.